prabinpebam/figma-liquid-glass/README.md

 4. **Move, resize, or change the corner radius** of the main frame directly on the canvas.
 The effect will automatically update.

 ### Batch Updating
-- **Click "Update All"** in the plugin panel to refresh every Liquid Glass element on the page.
-This is useful after making significant changes to the background content.
+- **Click "Update all"** in the plugin panel to refresh every Liquid Glass element on the page.
+- **Click "Update selection"** (when elements are selected) to refresh only the Liquid Glass elements within your selection.
+This is useful for updating specific groups or frames containing multiple LG elements.

 ### Layer Naming Convention
 Applied effects use this naming format: